Strongly Contracting Geodesics in a Tree of Spaces: Abstract

 \section{Abstract}

-For a tree of proper geodesic spaces with edge spaces strongly contracting and uniformly separated from each other by a number depending on the contraction function of edge spaces, we prove that the strongly contracting geodesics in vertex spaces are quasiconvex in tree of spaces.
+Let $X$ be a tree of proper geodesic spaces with edge spaces strongly contracting and uniformly separated from each other by a number depending on the contraction function of edge spaces.
+Then we prove that the strongly contracting geodesics in vertex spaces are quasiconvex in $X$.
+We further prove that in $X$ if all the vertex spaces are uniformly hyperbolic metric spaces then $X$ is a hyperbolic metric space and vertex spaces are quasiconvex in $X$.